A highly opionated Postgresql migration tool

 test - When provided, only runs the specific test.
 You can specify a suite name, specific file, or specific file within a suite such as my-suite/my-file_test.sql.

-docker_name - The name of the docker image to use.
+container_name - The name of the image to use.
 Defaults to postgresql.

-docker_tag - Optional docker tag.
+container_tag - Optional tag.
 If omitted, uses latest.

-docker_name - The name of the docker container to create.
+container_name - The name of the container to create.
 Defaults to pghops-postgresql.

-skip_docker_shutdown - Do not kill the docker container after running the tests.
+skip_container_shutdown - Do not kill the container after running the tests.

 ignore_whitespace - Whether or not to ignore whitespace when comparing output against the expected files.